The role

 Meet Jasmyn Hewett

-Jasmyn Hewett is an Aviation Rescue Fire Fighting Recruit located in our training centre in Melbourne.
+Jasmyn Hewett is a former Aviation Rescue Fire Fighting Recruit who trained at our centre in Melbourne.
 Jasmyn has always had a passion for helping her community.
-Once she completes the course, she will become a fully qualified fire fighter at one of our 27 stations across Australia's busiest airports.
+After successfully completing the course, she is now a Lead Aviation Fire Fighter at our station at Darwin Airport.

 Aviation Rescue Fire Fighter